Charles I of England: Arms

 As Duke of York, Charles bore the royal arms of the kingdom differenced by a label Argent of three points, each bearing three torteaux Gules.
 As the Prince of Wales, he bore the royal arms differenced by a plain label Argent of three points.
 As king, Charles bore the royal arms undifferenced: Quarterly, I and IV Grandquarterly, Azure three fleurs-de-lis Or (for France) and Gules three lions passant guardant in pale Or (for England); II Or a lion rampant within a tressure flory-counter-flory Gules (for Scotland); III Azure a harp Or stringed Argent (for Ireland).
 In Scotland, the Scottish arms were placed in the first and fourth quarters with the English and French arms in the second quarter.

 Issue

-Charles had nine children, two of whom eventually succeeded as king, and two of whom died at or shortly after birth.
+Charles had nine children, five of whom reached adulthood.
+Two of his sons eventually succeeded as king, and two children died at or shortly after birth.